 According to Dr Mario Beyer of the Institute of Wood Technology in Dresden (IHD), Germany, the protection efficiency of these coating systems, however, is still low.
 ‘The somewhat different film formation processes of the water-based coatings may cause some mechanical weakness or a certain predisposition to staining or fouling if the raw materials are not thoroughly selected.’

-Beyer underlines that, ‘the quality of nanoscale metal oxides depends strongly on their production technology.
-For a good performance you need narrow size distributions in the lower particle size range, otherwise we observed haze’.
+Beyer underlines that ‘the quality of nanoscale metal oxides depends strongly on their production technology.
+For a good performance, you need narrow size distributions in the lower particle size range, otherwise we observe haze’.

 However, Beyer cautions that ‘one has to pay attention to the potential photocatalytic activity of TiO2 or ZnO, which can lead to photooxidative damage of the binder if the nanoparticles are not deactivated’.
 While they are relatively expensive, he says, ‘nanoscale UV absorbers can be applied in smaller concentrations than the organic ones and last longer’.

-Overall, Beyer claims the project has shown that, ‘the weather protection performance of transparent thin layer lacquers can be improved by the investigated additives’, adding that the raw materials tested are currently available in the market.
-However, he admits that, ‘water-borne ones are still behind the systems containing certain solvent-based fractions.’
+Overall, Beyer claims the project has shown that ‘the weather protection performance of transparent thin lacquers can be improved by the investigated additives’, adding that the raw materials tested are currently available in the market.
+However, he admits that ‘water-borne ones are still behind the systems containing certain solvent-based fractions’.